wp-plugins/wp-mailup/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.1.0

-The MailUp signup plugin can be used to subscribe to newsletter that websites owner periodically delivers using MailUp.
+With the MailUp plugin you can easily add a newsletter sign-up form to your Web site or blog, and then send and track email and text messages with MailUp

 == Description ==

-By means of this plugin subscribers provide their personal data in order to be added to a distribution list, which is managed by website owner through MailUp.
-Only website owner can access to subscribers list.
+Visitors to your WordPress-powered blog or Web site will be able to subscribe to your newsletter using a configurable sign-up form.
+Their information will be saved in your MailUp account.
+You will use your MailUp admin console to manage those subscribers, create and send messages to them, view statistics on sent messages, and more.

-The MailUp plugin allows enabling double opt-in (i.e. subscriber receives an email with a confirmation link that has to be clicked) to avoid spam traps or wrong emails.
-Unsubscription from distribution list can be done by pressing the unsubscribe link that is placed in the footer of each received newsletter.
+The MailUp plugin supports the recommended “confirmed opt-in” subscription method (i.e. subscriber receives an email with a confirmation link that has to be clicked to confirm the subscription).
+This method ensures that spam traps or wrong email addresses are never added to your list.
+The unsubscription process will be managed automatically by MailUp (e.g. unsubscribe link in the footer of your messages).

-Since MailUp can send also text messages (SMS), you can ask for the mobile number too.
-If you prefer to use sign-up with a Social Account, please refer to MailUp documentation (it's a paid service).
+MailUp supports SMS (text messaging) too, so you can choose to collect a mobile phone number as well.

+It also supports sign-up via a social networking account (additional fees apply: see the MailUp web site for details).

-## __How to use this plugin__
+## __How to use the MailUp plugin__

-1. Activate a MailUp console, free trial available: [English](http://www.mailup.com/mailup-free-trial.asp "Free trial MailUp") / [Italiano](http://www.mailup.it/p/pc/campagne-dem-prova-gratuita-d44.htm "Prova gratuita MailUp")
+1. Signup for a free trial (no credit card required): [English](http://www.mailup.com/mailup-free-trial.asp "Free trial MailUp") / [Italiano](http://www.mailup.it/p/pc/campagne-dem-prova-gratuita-d44.htm "Prova gratuita MailUp")
-2. Configure more Lists environments if this plugin is used in different wordpress web sites.
+2. Create one or more Lists (e.g. two WordPress sites: you will create two Lists in MailUp).
-3. Install this plugin
+3. Install the plugin in your WordPress admin area.
-4. Customize confirmation request email, welcome message and messages web page (if needed) in each List environment.
+4. Configure settings such as the header, footer, message templates, confirmation request email, welcome message, etc.
-4. Start registering subscribes and monitor statistics on MailUp Statistics menu.
+5. Visitors to your Web site will start signing up, and you will be able to track the subscription trend over time in your MailUp admin console.
-5. Create and send SMS (text messages) or Email newsletters to you subscribers.
+6. Create and send email and/or text (SMS) messages to your subscribers.
-6. You may also use NEW MESSAGE FROM RSS in order to create a newsletter starting from your RSS feeds.
-Just select posts and choose the template and priority.
-You will be able to edit the newsletter after it's automatically created, without any copy and paste.
+7. Use the NEW MESSAGE FROM RSS feature to create a newsletter from RSS feeds.
+Just select the posts and choose a template and priority.
+You will be able to edit the newsletter after it has been automatically created, before you send it, without any copying and pasting.
-7. MailUp automatically manages unsubscriptions and let you monitor user level detailed statistics about opens, clicks, social sharings
+8. MailUp automatically manages the unsubscribe process  and gives you access to statistics down to the individual recipient level (opens, clicks, social sharing, etc.)

 ## __About MailUp__

-MailUp is a service created in 2002, fully web-based, which allows you to send e-mail, newsletters, sms, fax, letter paper and pre-recorded voice messages.
-The solution is specifically designed for the professional management and sending high volumes of messages, with bandwidth management, deliverability consulting and monitoring.
+MailUp is a multi-channel marketing platform, used by thousands of companies around the world to send targeted email and text messages.
+Robust and scalable, MailUp can handle large volumes and has long-term relationships with all the major international ISPs, including automatic Feedback Loop management and support for List-Unsubscribe.
+Over 10 billion messages were sent with MailUp in 2011.
-The e-mails are sent from servers MailUp, this ensures high rates of deliverability.
-MailUp is used by thousand of clients, including Valentino, Pirelli, Amnesty International, Peugeot.
+Your e-mails will be sent from servers that are constantly monitored and managed to ensure high deliverability.
+Over 3,000 companies around the world count on MailUp to deliver their e-mail campaigns, including many well-known brands such as Valentino, Pirelli, DeCecco, Dainese, Amnesty International, Peugeot, JobRapido, Emerson, Santander, and many others.

-MailUp is a subscription service with a flat fee and unlimited messages, lists and recipients.
+MailUp subscriptions feature a flat fee and unlimited messages, lists and recipients.
 You can cancel at any time, and there is an initial, 30-day free trial.
-Only sending bandwidth is limited by the subscription fee.

-Included in MailUp (Marketing+ option) also a sophisticated feature that allows you to automatically send messages based when a certain event occurs.
-For example, you could automatically send a special discount coupon on a person's birthday.
+The speed at which messages can be sent is set by the bandwidth you subscribe to.
+[See the MailUp Web site for details.](http://www.mailup.com/p/pc/pay-per-speed-email-marketing-d57.htm "Pay-per-Speed Pricing")

+Add the optional Marketing+ feature package to take advantage of advanced capabilities such as triggered messages (e.g. automatically send a customer a discount on his/her birthday).
 The feature includes:

 *	create unlimited event-based messages
 *	define when they are active